 An E-Commerce business can prevent fraud by constantly improving the internal network security system, such as setting a more advanced system based on fraud detection.
 The main advantage offered by Machine Learning algorithms for fraud identification is a strong performance in the real-time value detection rate.
 The second thing to consider is that Machine Learning models tend to spot fraudulent E-Commerce transactions at a higher speed without increasing the frequency at which genuine transactions are declined.

-According to research, venture funding for fraud and cybersecurity AI-based applications will increase by 30% in 2020.
+According to research, venture funding for fraud and cybersecurity AI-based web and mobile applications development will increase by 30% in 2020.
 Banks are usually interested in decreasing the amount of payment, loan, and customer onboarding fraud.

 One example of how fraud detection software can work for banks is developing risk profiles for bank customers and rating them on granular data.
 A bank can either allocate its current software developers to work on such a tool or outsource data science professionals to build Machine Learning models that take widespread fraud schemas into account.